re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 #### IssuePagination

-Same logic applies for the pagination component:
+The same logic applies for the pagination component:

 ```diff
 -import React from 'react'